Bryon Scharenberg

 Pattern recognition across clients

 Most people see one company from the inside.
 I've spent years advising security, risk, and technology leaders across banks, fintechs, Fortune 50 tech companies, and growth-stage startups simultaneously.
 You start to see the patterns: what moves initiatives forward, what kills them quietly, what leaders say versus what's really happening.
 When AI started becoming a real enterprise conversation, I was already in those rooms.
-That context matters more than a credential.

 04